- Patient Comments: Munchausen Syndrome by Proxy - Symptoms

 - Where can one get more information on Munchausen syndrome by proxy?

-What are Munchausen syndrome by proxy causes and risk factors?
+What causes Munchausen syndrome by proxy?
+What are MSBP risk factors?

 Although there is no specific cause for MSBP, like most other mental disorders, it is understood to be the result of a combination of biological vulnerabilities, ways of thinking, and social stressors (biopsychosocial model).
-Little is known about the specific biological vulnerabilities from which individuals with MSBP are more likely to suffer.
+Little is known about the specific biological vulnerabilities of individuals with MSBP.
 Psychologically, MSBP perpetrators tend to have trouble forming a healthy bond (attachment) with their children.
-Personality traits of individuals who have a history of inducing symptoms in the children they care for include difficulty managing anger or frustration, as well as the characteristic of the perpetrator of having to overcome the urge to protect and prevent abuse of loved ones.
-Socially, perpetrators tend to be more likely to have suffered from some sort of major negative event (trauma) during their own childhood, including the death of a parent or having been themselves the victim of child abuse or neglect.
+Personality traits of individuals who have a history of inducing symptoms in the children they care for include trouble managing anger or frustration.
+Socially, those who feign or induce symptoms in others tend to have suffered from some sort of major negative event (trauma) during their own upbringing, including the death of a parent or other caretaker or having been themselves the victim of child abuse or neglect.

 What are Munchausen syndrome by proxy symptoms and signs?